-Transportation activities that are subject to conformity are MTPs, TIPs, and all non-exempt federal projects that receive Federal Highway or Federal Transit Administration funding or approval.
+Transportation activities that are subject to conformity are MTPs, TIPs, and all federal projects that receive Federal Highway or Federal Transit Administration funding or approval.
+Projects that are determined to be non-exempt trigger a new conformity analysis, either qualitative or quantitative.
 The conformity process ensures emissions from implementing MTPs, TIPs, and Statewide Transportation Improvement Plan (STIP) projects are within acceptable levels specified within the SIP and meet the goals of the SIP.